codeforamerica/form-flow/README.md

 ### Build Web/Fat Jar

 Go into `lib/build.gradle` and run the `webjar` task with IntelliJ.
-This will generate a build file that can be used for local development
+This will generate a build file that can be used for local development.

 ## Spring Profile: `dev`